Chess: Breaking the Code

 Churchill reacted promptly, turning to General Ismay with the memorable command: “Action this day.”
 The Red Sea of obstructive bureaucracy duly parted.

 I never played against Alexander, who retired from active play before my time, though I did serve many times under his captaincy in the British Chess Federation team.
-Indeed, Alexander captained the team which featured in my recent “Smokescreens”.
+Indeed, Alexander captained the team which featured in my recent column for TheArticle “Smokescreens”.
 There I recounted my efforts to extinguish the conflagration which threatened to engulf the game between Jan Donner and Jonathan Penrose, when the Dutch Grandmaster’s ashtray burst into flames.

 Having encountered Golombek twice across the board, I found him to be extremely solid: both games ended as draws.
 Milner-Barry was a knight of the old school, who hated draws and always steered uncompromisingly for the most aggressive course.
 He tended to overplay his hand and I found him relatively easy to defeat.